Tractable Uncertainty-Aware Meta-Learning: Abstract

 \section{Abstract}

-Meta-learning or \textit{learning to learn} is a popular approach for learning new tasks with limited data (i.e., \textit{few-shot learning}) by leveraging the commonalities among different tasks.
-However, meta-learned models can perform poorly when context data is limited, or when data is drawn from an out-of-distribution (OoD) task.
+Meta-learning is a popular approach for learning new tasks with limited data by leveraging the commonalities among different tasks.
+However, meta-learned models can perform poorly when context data is too limited, or when data is drawn from an out-of-distribution (OoD) task.
 Especially in safety-critical settings, this necessitates an uncertainty-aware approach to meta-learning.
 In addition, the often multimodal nature of task distributions can pose unique challenges to meta-learning methods.
-In this work, we present \approach{} (\approachLong{}), a novel method for meta-learning that (1) makes probabilistic predictions on in-distribution tasks efficiently, (2) is capable of detecting OoD context data at test time, and (3) performs on heterogeneous, multimodal task distributions.
-To achieve this goal, we take a probabilistic perspective and train a parametric, tuneable distribution over tasks on the meta-dataset.
-We construct this distribution by performing Bayesian inference on a linearized neural network, leveraging Gaussian process theory.
-We demonstrate that \approach's predictions compare favorably to, and outperform in most cases, the standard baselines, especially in the low-data regime.
-Furthermore, we show that \approach{} is effective in detecting data from OoD tasks.
-Finally, we confirm that both of these findings continue to hold in the multimodal task-distribution setting. \footnote{An implementation is available at \url{https://github.com/azizanlab/unlimitd}}
+To this end, we present \approach{}, a meta-learning method for \emph{regression} that (1) makes probabilistic predictions on in-distribution tasks efficiently, (2) is capable of detecting OoD context data, and (3) handles heterogeneous, multimodal task distributions effectively.
+The strength of our framework lies in its solid theoretical basis, enabling analytically tractable Bayesian inference on a linearized model for principled uncertainty estimation and robust generalization.
+We achieve this by adopting a probabilistic perspective and learning a parametric, tunable task distribution via Bayesian inference on a linearized neural network, leveraging Gaussian process theory.
+Moreover, we make our approach computationally tractable by leveraging a low-rank prior covariance learning scheme based on the Fisher Information Matrix.
+Our numerical analysis demonstrates that \approach{} quickly adapts to new tasks and remains accurate even in low-data regimes; it effectively detects OoD tasks; and that both of these properties continue to hold for multimodal task distributions.